Be-Secure/besecure-ce-env-repo/README.md

 A BeS environment can be implemented in two ways,

-### 1. Basic environment
+### 1. Basic Environment Script

-In this type of environment script, the developer has to code all the required steps to install the required tools.
-Its lightweight and no overhead of additional scripting tools.
+In this type of environment script, the developer has to code all the required steps to install the tools.
+Its lightweight and no overhead of additional automation frameworks.

 **Skeletal Code**